Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Electromagnetic and scalar form factors

 (A) Direct (no–prefactor) convention~\cite{Aoki09,ETM22,Wang22,Puhan25}:

 (B) Mass–factored (nucleon–like) convention~\cite{JAFFE1992527, Anatoli, Gasser:1990ap}—commonly used when extracting the twist–3 TMD $e^q(x,\bm{k}_\perp)$, e.g.~\cite{Lorce:2015,Lorce:2016}:

 At the level of definitions, the two are related by $f_S(Q^2)=2M\,F_S(Q^2)$.
 Accordingly, they seem to be interchangeable.
-In our fBT-LFQM, however, the Lorentz prefactor is implemented under the $(x,\bm{k}_\perp)$ integral via $M\!\to\!M_0(x,\bm{k}_\perp)$, so the naive identification $F_S=f_S/(2M)$ no longer holds.
+In our fBT-LFQM, however, the Lorentz prefactor is implemented under the $(x,\bm{k}_\perp)$ integral via $M\!\to\!M_0(x,\bm{k}_\perp)$, so the simple identification $F_S=f_S/(2M)$ is modified at the integrand level in this model framework.
 We defer the detailed implications for the $e^q$ normalization to the TMD analysis in Sec.~\ref{sec:TMD}.

 The calculations of the hadronic matrix elements for the EM vector and scalar currents, $\langle P'|\bar{q}(0)\,\Gamma\,q(0)|P\rangle$ with $\Gamma\in\{\gamma^\mu,\mathbf{1}\}$, are performed identically in both the fBT-LFQM and the pBT-LFQM, since in both schemes the BT construction is applied to the matrix element itself.
 The essential difference between them lies in the treatment of the Lorentz prefactors.
 In the pBT-LFQM one retains the physical masses (with $M=M'$ for elastic EM kinematics) in the prefactors, whereas in the fBT-LFQM the BT construction is applied uniformly to both the matrix element and the Lorentz prefactor to ensure consistency.
+This distinction reflects the different implementations of the BT construction in the LFQM framework.